Tomás Ángel: Los Angeles FC

 On 31 January 2024, Ángel joined Major League Soccer side Los Angeles FC. Ángel scored his first MLS goal on 22 June 2024, in a 6–2 win over San Jose Earthquakes.

 Phoenix Rising FC (loan)

 On 2 August 2024, Ángel was loaned to Phoenix Rising in the USL Championship for the remainder of the 2024 season.

 San Diego FC

-On 9 December 2024, Ángel was traded to expansion club San Diego FC in exchange for $200,000 in allocation money with San Diego receiving a second round pick in the 2025 MLS Superdraft.
+On 9 December 2024, Ángel was traded to expansion club San Diego FC in exchange for $200,000 in allocation money with San Diego receiving a second-round pick in the 2025 MLS Superdraft.

+América de Cali

+On 1 March 2026, was transferred to Colombian Liga DIMAYOR side América de Cali for an undisclosed transfer fee.

 International career

 Having already represented Colombia at under-20 level, Ángel was left out of the squad ahead of the 2023 South American U-20 Championship, with manager Héctor Cárdenas stating that he had problems coexisting with other members of the squad.
 In an interview with Caracol Radio, Ángel responded, stating that Cárdenas' claim was "a lie", and that he and his teammates were "very fond of each other".
 At a later press conference, Ángel said that it was his inactivity with Atlético Nacional in the 2022 season that had denied him a place in the squad.
 Ahead of the 2023 FIFA U-20 World Cup in May 2023, Ángel stated in an interview with Medellín-based newspaper El Colombiano that he was hoping to be called up to the final squad.

 Having been included in the squad for the 2023 FIFA U-20 World Cup, Ángel was brought on as a late substitute in Colombia's opening 2–1 win against Israel.
 In the following game against Japan, he was brought on at half-time for Jorge Cabezas Hurtado, and helped Colombia overturn a 1–0 deficit to win 2–1, scoring the second goal after Yáser Asprilla had levelled the scoreline.
 In the round of 16 game against Slovakia, Ángel provided two goals as Colombia won 5–1.